 If you are interested in having your work exhibited at CRS, please start by emailing us a link to your portfolio, or jpgs of several images, as well as your bio, resume, and artist statement.
 Please make sure to make clear what kind of work you want to show in this exhibition and why.
 If we are interested, we will get in touch to discuss the possible show in more detail.

 Our lobby is small, wall space limited, and our ceiling height in the lobby is only 7'9" so art work cannot be more than about 30 – 36 inches tall).
 Smaller art works are most practical.

 CRS does not currently charge any fee for exhibitions nor does it take any percentage of proceeds from sales of art work.
 However, if someone does wish to purchase art work on display at CRS, we ask that the buyer contact the artist directly to make the purchase.

-Most exhibitions at CRS last approximately two months.
+Most exhibitions at CRS last approximately one to two months.
 At the end of the exhibition, the artist is responsible for taking down and removing the art works.
 The artist is also required to spackle and paint any places on the walls that were discolored or damaged.